 6.2.2 Where the Prompt Files Live

 The shared prompts are stored in the repository GPID-WB/copilot-prompts.
-The prompt files for these protocols are in the folder prompts/
+The prompt files for these protocols are in the folder protocols/

 gpid-proto-start-task.prompt.md